What is autism?

 Girls with autism spectrum disorder have a variety of options available for therapies.
 Applied Behavioral Analysis (ABA) is helpful for young girls (under the age of five), but older girls can benefit from it as well.
 A method called “talk therapy” is beneficial to help autistic girls.
 In a psychotherapy session, the therapist will introduce problems to the child, and they both work together and find out solutions.
 In a psychotherapy session, patients can ask questions, talk about their feeling and seek guidance.

 Autistic children can also opt for Occupational Therapy (OT).
 It helps them in establishing a routine and in carrying out daily tasks.
 An occupational therapist should intervene and help autistic patients, especially girls, learn skills that can help them at home, school, or in their social circle.
+If you think your child can benefit greatly from Occupational Therapy, you can contact professionals like Sensory Solutions.
+At Sensory Solutions, we help children improve their physical, cognitive, and motor skills to achieve independence in many areas of their lives.

 Autism in girls exhibits differently than boys with Asperger’s syndrome and other forms of autism spectrum disease.
 The signs of autism in girls are different as they become more socially awkward, they try to mimic the behavior of others, and they may have special interests and obsessions and can have sensory processing issues like intense lighting or sounds of touch.